ReadabilityLOL/blog/content/post/firsthumansheepwar-2024-02-19.md

-title = 'A brief retelling of the first human-sheep war' date = 2024-02-19T23:30:41Z draft = false
+title = 'A brief retelling of the first human-sheep war' date = 2024-02-19T23:30:41Z draft = false description = "a little story I wrote about a fictional human-sheep war, from the point of view of a historian"
 +++

 # Events leading to the beginning of the war